WPAS/ReactTimer/readme.md

-Boilerplate React App (from the course made by Andrew Mead)
+Timer React App (from the course made by Andrew Mead)